AntoineSoetewey/datanalyze/content/_index.md

 Whether you need one-time help or full support, my services are centered around 4 poles:

-- **Personalized support in statistics**: Advice and assistance to researchers and project managers for the statistical analysis of your data, with or without R.
+- **Personalized support in statistics**: Advice and assistance to researchers (PhD student, postdoc, etc.) and project managers for the statistical analysis of your data, with or without R.
 - **Consulting**: I provide tailor-made and creative solutions to your challenges.
 I also bring a statistical dimension to your projects and data so that you can make better-informed decisions.
 - **Research & development**: I am dedicated to find state-of-the-art methods and tools to answer your needs in an efficient and innovative manner.
 - **Training & workshops**: I offer training, including but not limited to: